Jolt777/INF502/PA1/PA1_DNA_Similarity.md

 def user_input():
     os.system('clear')
     print_intro()
+    #Igor: Please use number or single char instead of a long string as input
     ms = int(input("Enter the maximum shift: "))
     approach = str(input("Enter the approach that you want to use (number of matches/maximum chain): ")) file_1 = str(input("Enter the name of the first input file: "))